segmentio/segment-docs/src/connections/destinations/catalog/amazon-kinesis-firehose/index.md

 ![track event mapping screenshot](images/track_mapping.png)

-Any Segment **event type** (for example, Page, Track, Identify, and Screen) can also be mapped.
+Any Segment **event type** (for example, Page, Track, Identify, or Screen) can also be mapped.
 This enables you to publish all instances of a given Segment event type to a given stream.
 To do this, create a row with the event type and its corresponding delivery stream:

 ![page event mapping screenshot](images/page_mapping.png)